Sabonis’ triple-double leads Pacers past Nuggets 115-107

 UP NEXT

-Nuggets: Complete a back-to-back set on Monday night at Minnesota to start a three-game trip.
+Nuggets: Complete a back-to-back set on Monday night at Minnesota to start a three-game road trip.

 —